Skip to main content

 • Emotional Toolbox (Tony Attwood, 2007)

-These issues of ASD, complicated with sexual behavioral concerns, require a level of expertise that is sensitive to the student’s therapeutic needs as well as the family emotions of confusion, misunderstanding and often time’s embarrassment.
+The challenge of ASD, compounded by Problematic Sexual Behavior (PSB), requires a high level of expertise that is sensitive to the student’s therapeutic needs as well as the emotions of their families, who has often experienced confusion, misunderstanding, and even embarrassment over the years.

 Comments